Frequently Asked Questions

 Why does an investigator have to come to my home?

-It may be necessary to meet with an investigator as a part of the application process or to address discrepancies on your ongoing case.
+It may be necessary to meet with an investigator to address discrepancies in the information provided to HHSA.

 Investigators can also refer you to available community resources.